-- A condo that is in a unit which was approved by the VA department in the past
+- A condo that is in a unit that was approved by the VA department in the past

 For this reason, all VA loans are assessed a funding fee.
 The money collected from the funding fee is placed in a trust and used to provide a guarantee for lenders in the event that a home is foreclosed.

 The first time that a veteran uses their eligibility to purchase a home with the Wisconsin VA mortgage, the lender will charge the veteran 2.3% of the original loan amount.
 Thankfully, the fee can be combined with the initial loan so that the veteran may pay the fee over the course of the mortgage term.
 If the veteran sells the first home and chooses to use the VA mortgage again, the funding fee will increase to 3.6% of the original loan.

 Qualifying members of the Reserve or National Guard pay the same amount for their funding fee.
 With their first home purchased with a Wisconsin VA loan, the funding fee is also 2.3%.
 For any additional loan, the fee will be 3.6%.

 After the lender has determined that a person has the proper service eligibility for a VA loan, and after their credit report has been reviewed, the lender will next determine if the veteran can afford to pay for the proposed home payment.

 Here is a detailed example to illustrate the debt to income calculation.
 Let’s imagine a married veteran who has a job earning $80,000 per year and the wife has a job making $30,000 per year.
 The married couple has a single car payment of $389 per month, plus a few credit cards that total $332 per month, along with a small unsecured loan at their local credit union for $120 per month.
 The calculations would look like this if they had a proposed $1,500 per month home payment (including taxes and insurance escrow):

 $80,000 + $30,000 = $110,000